Listing 6 entries:

 Best known for producing the Ziegfeld Follies, a long-running series of extravagant Broadway shows which ran from 1907 to 1931.
 He was also the original producer of the classic musical Show Boat, which debuted in 1927.

 His fame even extended into movies — from the Oscar-winning 1936 biopic The Great Ziegfeld to 1941's Ziegfeld Girl and 1945's Ziegfeld Follies, the latter being a particularly star-studded affair, featuring Fred Astaire, Judy Garland and Gene Kelly among many others.

-Note that Fagen in the song clearly says Zig-FIELD whereas the name is actually pronounced (and spelled) Zig-FELD.
+Note that Fagen in the song clearly says Zieg-FIELD, whereas the surname should be pronounced (and spelled) Zieg-FELD.
 Whether this is an accidental mistake or deliberate misdirection is up to the listener to decide.

 Link: Ziegfeld 101

 A type of alcoholic cocktail, which despite the name (and association with the song), seems to have originated not in Haiti, but in California.